brooksdra/technotes.github.io/css.md

 ### Vendor Prefix

 Vendor Prefix is a way for the different browser vendors support new suggested updates without breaking things when the official specification comes out.
-A vendor starts with a prefixed CSS property name until the finalized specificaiion or implementation is released.
+A vendor starts with a prefixed CSS property name until the finalized specification or implementation is released.

 ```